HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ]
 ```

-4) Use the following suffix to clearly indicate the type of the value (number):
+4) Use the following suffix to clearly indicate the type of number:
-    - signed long (64-bit): 1234567890L
+    - Signed long (64-bit): 1234567890L
     - Unsigned long (64-bit): 1234567890UL
-    - The `0x` prefix can be used to represent the signed long integer in hexadecimal representation, and the `L` suffix can be ignored in this case: 0x1122AABBCCDDEEFF
+    - `0x` prefix can be used to represent the signed long integer in hexadecimal representation, and `L` suffix can be ignored in this case: 0x1122AABBCCDDEEFF
-    - You can use the `0x` prefix to represent the signed long integer in hexadecimal representation, and the `L` suffix can be ignored in this case: 0x8899AABBCCDDDEEFFU
+    - You can use `0x` prefix to represent the signed long integer in hexadecimal representation, and `L` suffix can be ignored in this case: 0x8899AABBCCDDDEEFFU
     - Long double precision floating point number: 1234567890FL

-Values that do not explicitly specify a type are all treated as double-precision floating-point numbers.
+Value that do not explicitly specify a type are all treated as double-precision floating-point numbers.

 5) The object key name or string can be surrounded by single quotes (`'`) or double quotes (`"`).
-The difference between single quotes and double quotes is that when using double quotes, the single quotes do not need to be converted Definition processing, and evaluate the expression contained in it, stringize the evaluation result and concatenate it with other parts as the final result; when using single quotes, the double quotes do not need to be escaped , and ignore expressions that may exist in it.
+The difference between single quotes and double quotes is that when using double quotes, the single quotes do not need to be converted Definition processing.
+They evaluate the expression contained in it, and stringize the evaluation result and concatenate it with other parts as the final result.
+When using single quotes, the double quotes do not need to be escaped , which ignore expressions that may exist in it.
 For example:

 ```js
 {